vemonet/EmojiMart/README.md

 Or manually download the `.AppImage` file from the [latest release](https://github.com/vemonet/EmojiMart/releases/latest), and install it.

-And you will need to make sure `xdotool` is installed on the system, e.g. for fedora:
+If you are using x11 you will need to make sure `xdotool` is installed on the system, e.g. for fedora:

 ```bash
 sudo dnf install libxdo-devel